Moving to New Zealand from the US: Complete guide for 2026

 Work to residence visa

 This is a resident pathway (not a temporary work visa) for people who have already worked 24 months in a Tier 2 Green List role with an accredited employer.
-Cost starts at NZD $6450, and it can lead to permanent residency after 2 years of residence.
+Cost starts at NZD $6,450, and it can lead to permanent residency after two years of residence.

 Specific-purpose work visa

-Designed for defined projects, events, secondments, or specialist assignments, this visa is granted for the time needed to complete the work (often up to 3 years).
-Fees start from NZD $1455, and decisions are relatively quick compared to residence routes.
+Designed for defined projects, events, secondments, or specialist assignments.
+It is granted for the time needed to complete the work (often up to three years).
+Fees start from NZD $1,455.

 Accredited employer work visa (AEWV)

-For many American citizens, this is the most practical work visa New Zealand option.
+For many US citizens, this is the most practical work visa option.
 It requires a full-time job offer from an accredited employer.
-The visa can be granted for up to 5 years, depending on role and conditions, costs from NZD $1540, and can lead to residency through skilled or Green List routes.
+The visa can be granted for up to five years, costs from NZD $1,540, and can lead to residency through skilled or Green List routes.

 USA working holiday visa